If you have a 3 year old, this information is for you!

 In my experience there are very few children who wouldn’t love a play kitchen.

 It is definitely a toy that you will have around for a long time and it will actually get played with.
-It is the most loved toy at our house!
+It was the most loved toy at our house for about 8 years!

 The creativity that is brought out through play with a pretend kitchen is amazing.